-The FAQ (Frequently Asked Questions) section covers a selection of educational subjects linked to the ICT (Information Communication Technology) sector and globally recognised ICT qualifications available including the ECDL Advanced (European Computer Driving Licence), ICDL Advanced (International Computer Driving Licence) and ITQ Advanced (Information Technology Qualification) certifications.
+A selection of Frequently Asked Questions (FAQ) regarding ICT (Information Communication Technology), ECDL Advanced (European Computer Driving Licence), ICDL Advanced (International Computer Driving Licence) and ITQ Advanced (Information Technology Qualification) qualifications and additional support available.

 What is ECDL Advanced?